RedHatProductSecurity/security-data-guidelines/docs/vex.md

 * `product_name`: Represents a specific product release and is always nested under the corresponding `product_family` category.
 * `product_version`: Represents a specific component.
 When displayed unnested, the component is not fixed yet and will not include a specific version number.
-Note: This will only be present in VEX files since CSAF files are per RHSA and will only include fixed components.
-* `architecture`: Represents fixed components by their architecture and includes nested "product_version" objects.
-These "product_version" will be fixed and provide the specific version number.
+* `architecture`: Represents fixed components by their architecture and includes nested `product_version` objects.
+These `product_version` objects will be fixed and provide the specific version number.